colelawrence/decipad/apps/docs/docs/language/variables.md

 ==> The name Beans is already being used.
 You cannot have duplicate names
 ```

-Instead, you will need to declare a new variable:
+A simple solution is declaring a new variable:

 ```deci live
 Beans = 1 bean